skiplang/skip/docs/overview/functions.md

 }
 ```

-Skip is a typed language, function declarations must include the type of all parameters, as well as the
+Skip is a typed language; function declarations must include the type of all parameters, as well as the
 type returned by the function.
 The body of a function is an expression which is evaluated
 to produce the return value of the function.